TheresaLui/SelfHelpContent_v2/articles/microsoft.afd/afd-connectivity-4xx-and-5xx-errors.md

 />

 # 4xx and 5xx errors

+* You have created a Front Door but a request to the Frontend host is returning an HTTP 400 status code.

 ## **Recommended documents**
 * This article describes  [how to troubleshoot some of the common routing issues](https://docs.microsoft.com/azure/frontdoor/front-door-troubleshoot-routing) you may face for your Azure Front Door Service configuration<br>